top of page

 To be able to cut emissions in line with a 1.5°C scenario as set out by the IPCC, drastic changes need to be made.
 Renewable energy is already well developed, and its increasing integration into power grids across the globe will make significant reductions to carbon emissions.
 Fuel switching and efficiency measures in the transport sector are also major keys to cutting a country’s carbon footprint.

 Technologies such as low carbon hydrogen could help reduce emissions from the heating sector and can stabilize renewable energy sources so that they can be better integrated into national grids.
-Even with these measures in place, carbon removals and carbon offsets will most likely still be required to achieve Net Zero within the required time frame.
+In addition to these measures, carbon removals and carbon emission reductions will also play an important role as accompanying measures in the mid-term as part of corporate net zero strategies.

 The Science Based Targets initiative (SBTi) recently released their first-ever guidelines to help corporates understand and set net zero targets.
 According to SBTi, more than half of the global economy is now covered by net-zero commitments.
 Despite this, however, a lack of existing guidance has meant that corporate approaches to Net Zero have been largely inconsistent.
 As a result, the paper was written to increase consistency by providing clarity around net-zero and setting net-zero targets.
 The paper analyzes various strategies for setting net-zero targets and then puts forward its own recommendations, which focus on abating emissions in line with science to create a climate-positive approach going beyond Net Zero.
-They also recognize the importance of carbon offsetting in the transition phases to Net Zero and beyond.
+The guidelines continue to emphasize the importance of financial support for carbon emission reduction projects or carbon removal projects for the transition phase to Net Zero and beyond.